JasonMun7/SophiaMun-Web/README.md

 ## Installation & Setup 📦

-1️⃣ Clone the repository.
+1. Clone the repository to your local machine.
-2️⃣ Navigate to the project directory.
+2. Navigate to the project folder in your terminal.
-3️⃣ Run `npm install` to install dependencies.
+3. Run `npm install` to install the required packages.
-4️⃣ Run `npm run dev` to start the local development server.
+4. Run `npm run dev` to start the development server.
+5. Open your browser and go to `http://localhost:3000`.

 ---